Showing posts with label Fort Lauderdale in the 1920s. Show all posts

 By Jane Feehan

 The first bridge to Fort Lauderdale's barrier island and its beach (at Las Olas) was built in 1917.
 Sun bathers and swimmers soon followed.
-But, it wasn't until August 1926 that "civic groups" asked the city commission for lifeguards at the popular bathing spot.
+But it wasn't until August 1926 that "civic groups" asked the city commission for lifeguards at the popular bathing spot.

 "Since large crowds gathered each day ... the city should do everything possible to increase attractiveness of the beach."

-Swimmers at Las Olas beach 1917
+Las Olas beach 1917

 Florida State Archives